softwaremill/sttp/docs/responses/basics.rst

 The response body can be obtained through the ``.body`` property, which has type ``Either[String, T]``. ``T`` is the body deserialized as specified in the request - see the next section on :ref:`response body specifications <responsebodyspec>`.

-The response body is an either as the response body can only be deserialized if the server responded with code 200.
+The response body is an either as the body can only be deserialized if the server responded with a success code (2xx).
 Otherwise, the response body is most probably an error message.

 Hence, the ``response.body`` will be a:

 * ``Left(errorMessage)`` if the request is successful, but response code is not 2xx.
 * ``Right(deserializedBody``) if the request is successful and the response code is 2xx.

-You can also forcibly get the deserialized body, risking an excepiton being thrown, using the ``response.unsafeBody`` method.
+You can also forcibly get the deserialized body, regardless of the response code and risking an excepiton being thrown, using the ``response.unsafeBody`` method.